essexcountycouncil/essex-county-council-digital-manual/Content-standards/Content-guidelines/Designing-content.md

 When we are designing content, we need to make sure the [content is accessible](https://www.gov.uk/guidance/content-design/planning-content#accessibity) to all users.
 We need to provide information in a friendly format that screen readers and other assistive technology can read.

-See the [accessibility section](/docs/core/accessibility/overview) of this toolkit for guidance on how to make your content accessible.
+See the [accessibility section](/essex-county-council-digital-manual/Accessibility) of this manual for guidance on how to make your content accessible.

 ## Write content in pairs